maths/moodle-qtype_stack/doc/en/Authoring/Question_blocks.md

 ### Block development ###

-A block will be given access to the castext in form of a tree not unlike a DOM-tree.
+A block will be given access to the castext in the form of a tree not unlike a DOM-tree.
 The block may parse parameters from that tree and add them to the CASsession to be evaluated.
 The block may forbid the evaluation of its contents at this pass of the CAStext evaluation.